Library & FAQs

 Right of way is a portion of land needed for the construction, operation, and maintenance of the transmission line.
 Typically, a width of 150 feet is needed for a 345-kV transmission line.
 Right of way is typically secured through negotiation and acquisition of an easement agreement.

-To assess potential routes and conduct the necessary environmental, engineering, and geologic studies/surveys, right of way agents will work with landowners and residents to acquire a temporary right-of-entry agreement.
+To assess potential routes and conduct the necessary environmental, engineering, and geologic studies/surveys, right-of-way agents will work with landowners and residents to acquire a temporary right-of-entry agreement.
 This agreement does not give permission for construction.

 An easement agreement provides the rights for Otter Tail Power Company and Montana-Dakota Utilities to access, construct, operate, and maintain transmission lines and associated facilities (e.g., structures, wires) on your property.